 In July 2017 Samuel was ordained at Wyldewoood Baptist Church and the Comans were sent out as missionaries with Wings As Eagles.
-The Lord has also blessed them with a wonderful son Elliott and are expecting a baby girl in late January.
+The Lord has also blessed them with a wonderful son Elliott and a beautiful daughter Marcella.
 The Coman family is on deputation to raise support, develop mission trips, and promote flight camp.

 Wings as Eagles Mission Air Service is a ministry of Wyldewood Baptist Church in Oshkosh, Wisconsin.
 The purpose of Wings As Eagles is to help involve and expose pastors and local church people to the mission field and assist missionaries on the field in their church-planting efforts.

 Samuel and Kim's burden is three fold: 1) evangelize the lost around the world, 2) take Christians to the mission field so that they may have a better heart for missions, 3) encourage and aid missionaries and pastors across the world with: children's ministry, evangelistic campaigns, building projects, scripture distribution, aviation support, etc. Wings As Eagles takes mission trips to Mexico, Canada, Africa, theCaribbean, and many other places in the United States.

 Sam was born in Portsmouth, Ohio, in 1978 to Tim and Janet Sanderlin.
 Tim served 20 years in the United States Army.
 Sam's dad led him to the Lord when he was six years old, and soon afterwards Sam was baptized.
 He grew in the Lord as a young person through regular church attendance, solid family life, Christian school, and Bible camps.
 When he was twelve years old, Sam surrendered his life to the Lord at a Bible camp with a burden for missions.
 He learned to walk closer to the Lord as a teenager under a solid pastor, and in high school he earned his private pilot's license with a strong interest in missionary aviation.
 Sam prepared for ministry at Bible college and seminary earning Bachelor’s and Master’s degrees in Theology and Bible.
 Sam loves teaching the Bible, and he started a local church Bible institute in Cameroon and has taught in several others.